 - 7 6) Glacier National Park (North Montana):

 - 8 7) Fairbanks (Alaska), aka the best place to see the Northern Lights in the US:

 - 13 Common questions about the northern lights in the US:

-Here are the 11 best places to see the Northern Lights in the US (aurora borealis):
+Here’s the 11 best places to see the Northern Lights in the USA (aurora borealis):